surge-dalhousie/discover-coding/index.md

 The SURGE Discover Coding series is **aimed at people from science disciplines who have no previous experience with a programming language**.
 We teach the basic of coding using Python, a very popular language used in science and data science (with plans to expand into the R language in the near future).
 If you have programmed before, but are new to Python, you will also find these workshops useful (if perhaps a bit slow at times).

+## Upcoming Workshops
+Our next FREE workshop series is [Discover Python](#discover-python), running on Thursdays 2:30-4:30 PM ADT from May 13 - June 17.
+[Click here to register](https://surge-discover-python-summer.eventbrite.ca).

 ## Our Approach

 This is not an introduction to computer science.
 The SURGE Discover Coding series aims to teach people working in science how to use programming languages as tools for working with data.
 As such, our focus is on: